CSI-DMCE-2024/News-app/README.md

 3. **Set up API Key**:
     - Sign up on [gnews.io](https://gnews.io) and get your API key.
-    - Add Your API key to your project in `fragments/HomeFragment.java` line 86 and `fragments/SearchFragment.java` line 75 file.
+    - Add Your API key to your project in `utils/Constants.java`.

 4. **Build and Run the app**:
     - Connect your Android device or start an emulator.